AppGharage/Epay-Support/docs/home/README.md

 **What is the minimal payout through Epay?**
 - This depends on what your payment processor allows you to send.
 There is no limitation from Epay.

-**Is a business charged for creatng a page?**
+**Is a business charged for creating a page?**
 * No. Every payment page created is totally **FREE**

 ## Getting your money
 :::tip
-How to tranfer funds from your Epay wallet
+How to transfer funds from your Epay wallet
 :::

 - Head to the Transfers tab on the navigation
-- Click on **New tranfer** button located at the top right corner of that page.
+- Click on **New transfer** button located at the top right corner of that page.
 - Choose your withdrawal method and get your money.

 **How long does it take for a transfer to settle in my account?**